 Council chamber attendance is limited to the posted seating capacity.
 The city manager shall appropriately regulate entrance to the council chamber when the council chamber capacity is likely to be exceeded.
+If possible, the meeting will be relocated to accommodate a larger crowd.
 When legislative bodies are in session, members of the public shall not remain standing in the seating area or aisles of the council chamber.
 Sitting on the floor is not permitted.
 The Lemoore Police Department shall enforce this chapter.